 Your Network Is Your Team — Here’s How To Play With And Not Against Them

 It doesn’t matter if you work in a group or on your own, it’s bound to be part of your projects to involve others.
 There will be those who want to involve you, you probably get messages and see advertisements all the time.
 People who are on a mission to bring their work to the front of the queue will be on the lookout for help.
 This is true for me and it’s true for you.
-This doesn’t have to be a competition, in fact, if we work together, we can achieve a lot more than if we spend time on stamping down other people’s bonfires.
+This doesn’t have to be a competition, in fact, if we work together, we can achieve a lot more than if we spend time stamping down other people’s bonfires.
 The world is full of people who are all looking to get forward with their ideas and projects.
 If we can position ourselves in a way that allows these people to see us as a means to their own ends then their interest in you will be positive.
 We of course must be strong and not let people take advantage.
+This requires an understanding and competency in assertiveness.
 We need to be smart and put ourselves in the equation because the chances are other people are not thinking about it.
 They’re too focussed on what they want and how they will get it.
 It’s nothing personal.
 Here’s how to get the most out of those around you while giving them the best of yourself.

 It might sound easy but it’s not.
 We like to get on with things and do things by our internal books and let others do the same.
 However, if we can become extroverted with our wisdom and encourage others to do the same, a higher resolution of information can be built.
 This deeper and richer picture of wisdom provided by two or more people with unique learning and experiences will be a well-spring of power for all who contribute.
 You’ll find that even people with identical qualifications will have remembered and prioritised different things.
 In realistic environments, we have not studied the same things and a combination of subjective and objective information results in a holistic understanding of a unique vector described by each contributor.

 Stay On Target